 - 16.3.
-The Tour Operator shall register legally as a Tour Operator providing inbound, outbound or domestic tour services to be eligible for Tour Operator Certification. - 16.4.
-The CB shall define the scope of certification with the client by identifying the type and business scope of the Tour Operator as per the following categories and corresponding definitions: - 16.4.1.
+The TO shall register legally as a TO providing inbound, outbound or domestic tour services to be eligible for TO Certification. - 16.4.
+The CB shall define the scope of certification with the client by identifying the type and business scope of the TO per the following categories and corresponding definitions: - 16.4.1.
 Type of Tour Operator: - 16.4.1.1.
-Outbound Tour Operator: Businesses that operate outbound tourism comprising activities of a visitor that resides outside the country of reference, either as part of an outbound tourism trip or as part of a domestic tourism trip. - 16.4.1.2.
-Inbound Tour Operator: Businesses that operate inbound tourism comprising activities of a non-resident visitor within the country of reference on an inbound tourism trip. - 16.4.1.3.
+Outbound Tour Operator: Businesses that operate outbound tourism comprising for a visitor who resides outside the country of reference, either as part of an outbound tourism trip or as part of a domestic tourism trip.

+- 16.4.1.2.
+Inbound Tour Operator: Businesses that operate inbound tourism activities for a non-resident visitor within the country of reference on an inbound tourism trip. - 16.4.1.3.
 Domestic Tour Operator: Businesses that operate domestic tourism comprising the activities of a resident visitor within the country of reference, either as part of a domestic tourism trip or as part of an outbound tourism trip. - 16.4.1.4.
 Destination Management Companies (DMCs): They may also be called Ground Handlers and other similar descriptions.
-Businesses arrange and operate tours for incoming tourists on behalf of overseas Tour Operators.
+Businesses arrange and operate tours for incoming tourists on behalf of overseas TOs. - 16.4.2.

-- 16.4.2.
 Business Scope of the Tour Operator: - 16.4.2.1.
 A wholesale tour operator is a travel professional that creates travel packages to be sold to travellers directly or through travel agencies at a discount. - 16.4.2.2.
 As a seller of their services on a retail basis. - 16.4.2.3.
 As an owner of their own transport vehicles, or lease from others, or a combination of the two. - 16.5.
-The CB shall be aware that the Tour Operator may operate diverse sets of products/services offerings across the different categories of Tour Operators defined in 16.4. - 16.6.
-In cases where a Tour Operator manages more than one of the categories described in 16.4, the CB shall determine whether the scope of certification should include all the categories or whether each Tour Operator category should apply for separate certifications. - 16.6.1.
-If all Tour Operator categories are subject to a common sustainability management system, then all the categories shall be considered in the scope of certification. - 16.7.
-The Tour Operator shall conduct due diligence on its suppliers and subcontractors regarding their compliance with the GSTC Industry Criteria.
-The minimum activities for the Tour Operator to fulfil this requirement shall be recorded and shall include: - 16.7.1.
-Communicating the GSTC Industry Criteria to the suppliers and subcontractors; - Performing assessments of the suppliers and subcontractors' compliance by a checklist for ensuring their sustainability performance.
-The checklist used by the Tour Operator shall ensure it measures sustainability performance of the suppliers and subcontractors; and - 16.7.3.
+The CB shall evaluate how the TO selects and prioritizes suppliers.
+This evaluation shall be completed before the onsite assessment.
+Auditing sample tours should verify this evaluation.
+The sampling process shall identify tours with the highest volume and those in higher risk categories. - 16.6.
+In cases where a TO manages more than one of the categories described in 16.4, the CB shall determine whether the scope of certification should include all the categories or whether each TO category should apply for separate certifications. - 16.6.1.
+If all TO categories are subject to a common SMS, then all the categories shall be considered in the scope of certification.

+- 16.7.
+The TO shall conduct due diligence on its suppliers and subcontractors regarding their compliance with the GSTC Industry Criteria.
+The minimum activities for the TO to fulfil this requirement shall be recorded and shall include: - 16.7.1.
+Communicating the GSTC Industry Criteria to the suppliers and subcontractors; - 16.7.2.
+Performing assessments of the suppliers and subcontractors' compliance using a checklist for ensuring their sustainability performance.
+The checklist used by the TO shall ensure it measures sustainability performance of the suppliers and subcontractors; and - 16.7.3.
 Monitoring the activities and tracking the performance of suppliers and subcontractors according to requirement 16.22 to ensure that these risks are effectively addressed. - 16.8.
-In cases where the Tour Operator owns majority equity in a supplier or is under common ownership with that business, and supplier's products and services are promoted or used frequently by the Tour Operator, the Tour Operator shall be required to arrange for that business to be either (i) included within the scope of certification, or (ii) certified under a separate and distinct certification.
+In cases where the TO owns majority equity in a supplier or is under common ownership with that business, and supplier's products and services are promoted or used frequently by the TO, the TO shall be required to arrange for that business to be either (i) included within the scope of certification, or (ii) certified under a separate and distinct certification.
 A five-year timeline for inclusion or completion of certification shall be set by the CB (8.5.7.1.1).